Mirvac Group (ASX:MGR) Retained Earnings: A$1,607 Mil (As of Dec. 2025)

 Mirvac Group Business Description

 Mirvac started off as a residential property developer and over time expanded into property investment, funds management, and commercial property development.
-Investment is the major earnings driver, generating about two thirds of group earnings.
-The investment portfolio, by book value, is made up of 60% office, 20% retail, 15% industrial and the rest is build-to-rent and land lease assets.
-Longer-term, Mirvac aims to increase exposure to the industrial and living sectors and own fewer offices and retail centers.
-Development income is volatile and was around a third of fiscal 2024 group earnings.
+Investment is the major earnings driver, generating about two-thirds of group earnings.
+The investment portfolio, by book value, is made up of 50% office, 20% retail, 15% industrial and the rest is build-to-rent and land lease assets.
+Longer term, Mirvac aims to increase exposure to the industrial and living sectors and own fewer offices and retail centers.
+Development income is volatile and was around one-fourth of fiscal 2025 group earnings.
 Besides developing apartments and houses, which Mirvac is best known for, it is also involved in commercial and mixed-use precinct developments.